-A counterclaim is not a separate lawsuit, and the allegations in it must usually relate to the subject matter of the original complaint -- so it must pertain to the traffic accident and not some other legal dispute -- although there can be exceptions, which we'll touch on below.
+A counterclaim is not a separate lawsuit, and the allegations in it must usually relate to the subject matter of the original complaint—so it must pertain to the underlying car accident, and not to some other legal dispute—although there can be exceptions, which we'll touch on below.

 Here's how the standard counterclaim arises in a car accident lawsuit:

 Assuming that Barry has car insurance, his insurer will likely handle all aspects of the counterclaim, since it's likely that the insurer has already appointed a car accident lawyer to defend the lawsuit in court.

 In fact, it's generally the car insurance company, and not the driver, who will decide if a counterclaim should be filed at all.
 If the driver wants to file a counterclaim, but the driver's insurer doesn't think it's a good idea, no counterclaim will likely be filed.